Shanthika/TerrainAuthoring-Pytorch/README.md

 ## Testing the model
 This architecture provides multiple applications.
-To generate a single output use the command
+To generate a single output use the following command.
+The results will be saved in *images* folder.
 ```
 python test.py --var single
 ```

-##### Terrain Varitions
+##### Terrain Variations
 To generate multiple output variations for the same input, use the command
 ```
 python test.py --var multiple